atet/virtual/README.md

 * You now have a fully functioning Nextcloud file server, but **don't use it for real quite yet!**
    * **WARNING: Any files saved on this Nextcloud container will be erased when the containers shut down!**
    * There are a few more bits and pieces to make data persistent which won't be covered here
-* Before we shut everything down, let's have some fun and start back up the Craft container:
+* Before we shut everything down, let's start a Craft container in addition to Nextcloud for fun:

 ```
 $ docker run -d -p 4080:4080 --name craft_container craft_image